CSAllenISDClassroom/scheduling-app-model-angry-bubbles/Functionality.md

 A navigation bar will allow users to access easily access resources and tools for interfacing with the schedule builder.
 It serves as a way to organize items into tabs or categories for ease of access.
 As a result, users will be able to navigate between the module scheduler and list of courses for selection of courses without losing user information.

 ## Design
+Multiple tabs will be displayed at the top of the page and each tab will act as a category to incorporate features with similar characteristics or related functions.

 ## QA

 # Create Alternate Schedule